Hotel St. Moritz: Rumpelmayer

 The hotel had a number of restaurants and cafes.
 One of them was the Paris-based Austrian caterer Rumpelmayer, who was also Purveyor to the Imperial and Royal Court in Vienna (k.u.k.
 Hoflieferant), offering lunch and dinners in the tea room, grill and roof garden, where the St. Moritz orchestra entertained with both classic and syncopated music.
 The cafe was on the side of 59th street, offering views of Central Park.
 Popular treats at Rumpelmayer's were the coffee and ice creams.
 The rooms of Rumpelmayer's were designed by the German-born architect Winold Reiss in the art deco style.

 Comedian Carol Burnett describes in her book This Time Together: Laughter and Reflection how in the summer of 1959 she spotted Marlene Dietrich at Rumpelmayer's.

 In popular culture

 In several episodes of I Love Lucy, the Hotel St. Moritz can be seen out of the Ricardos' bedroom window.

 During the sixth season of The George Burns and Gracie Allen Show, George and Gracie (along with their neighbors Harry and Blanche Morton and announcer Harry von Zell) stay at the St. Moritz.
 The Burns stay in Suite 2216.

+Liza Minnelli references Rumplemayers in her song “Exactly Like Me”, written by Kander & Ebb on her live album during her Tony Award winning concert run at the Winter Garden in 1974.

 Unhinged magician Corky Withers, played by Anthony Hopkins, stays in the hotel during the first act of Richard Attenborough's Magic (1978).

 In the HBO Film 61*, it's the in-season home of Mickey Mantle.

 The building appeared in the 2008 video game Grand Theft Auto IV.
 It was also used in a mission of the game.